ScareSecFemboy/ReadMe_RR/README.md

 > Tool sets and variety: as said about two times now this project features a wide variety of utilities in topics or fields of hacking like Stegonography, Wifi attacks, Brute forcing, Hash brute forcing, Service fuzzing, Network fuzzing, metadata and file forensics, Offline password attacks, Offline OSINT, Online OSINT, web recon, host discovery, port scanning, system automation, system handeling, and well built commands to view certian things on your system such as ranges of IP's and Interfaces as well as connected addresses.

 # Commands, lists, and utilities

+Before i start this section i would like to say something that ALOT of people missed in the pre alpha version, in red rabbit version 1.0 there is a command called `start document server` which means it will start the offical red rabbit web server, once it starts the server you will be brought to this window on `localhost:8080`